I joined the

 My current research interests focus on

-lattice gauge theory, in particular the calculation of weak matrix
+lattice gauge theory, in particular the development of methods to calculate

 elements which are needed to constrain the Standard Model

-of particle physics, as well as the idea of "large-N reduction",
+on the very neat idea of "large-N reduction",

 whereby in the limit of the large number of